peter/jsonapitest/README.md

 ### Configuration

-The config property is an optional property that is typically used to point out the path to a log file where HTTP requests are logged, the base_url of your server, and any default headers and response status of your API calls:
+The config property is an optional property where you can point out the path to a log file where HTTP requests are logged, the base_url of your server, and any default headers and response status of your API calls:

 ```json